sav-che/TL-2/Authors/Candolle, (Richard-Émile-) Augustin de {std. Aug. DC.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 389](https://www.biodiversitylibrary.org/item/103861#page/399/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 389](https://www.biodiversitylibrary.org/page/33266696) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Candolle, Richard Émile Augustin de {std.
 Aug.
 DC.}|first entry]] for this author

 ### Author

 \* Candolle, \[Richard-Émile-\] Augustin de (1868-1920), Swiss botanist, born in England, son of Casimir de Candolle, educated at Rugby 1883-1887, spent some time in Frankfurt a.
-M., studied law at Heidelberg and Leipzig 1890-1893, returned to Genève dedicating himself to botany working with his father at the Candolle herbarium, British consul at Genève 1912, president of the Société botanique de Genève 1903-1907. (*Aug.
-DC.*).
+M., studied law at Heidelberg and Leipzig 1890-1893, returned to Genève dedicating himself to botany working with his father at the Candolle herbarium, British consul at Genève 1912, president of the Société botanique de Genève 1903-1907.
+**Abbreviated name**: *Aug.
+DC.*

 #### Herbarium and types